 DAVID: Why do you think no one has done that before?

-LARRY: You could say that Frankenstein, the 1931 James Whale/Boris Karloff movie, established a certain trope that the monster is sad, but he’s gonna be scary and he’s gonna attack the town and the villagers, and then you’re gonna get your torches and burn down the windmill.
-In a way, it was so potent that that’s the way the story is told.
+LARRY: You could say that Frankenstein, the 1931 James Whale/Boris Karloff movie, established a certain trope that the monster is sad and he’s gonna be scary and he’s gonna attack the town and the villagers, and then you’re gonna get your torches and burn down the windmill.
+In a way, it was so potent that’s the way the story is told.
 I don’t think people were dealing with identity and the way the brain works and some of the things that became interesting to me.
 There were two books that influenced me: one was about a person who’d had a stroke and how they could reconnect their brain [My Stroke of Insight by Jill Bolte Taylor].
 You have that whole speech in the movie where you’re going, “Synapses!” and all this stuff.
 The horror fans love that!
 [Laughs] Whatever.
 The other book was called On Call in Hell [by Richard Jadick], about a field surgeon that really advanced medicine in Iraq by making the triage portable.
 He would bring the hospital to the soldiers and we’d save a lot more people that way.
 So I just thought about that kind of medical genius and what he would maybe want to do when he came home and felt bad for himself.
 That was part of it.

 DAVID: One of the things that struck me when I was reading the book is the parallel between the creation myth and the ways in which the doctor’s plight is similar to that of an artist’s or a filmmaker’s in the sense that a film is realized into the world outside of your control.
 Did you feel a certain kinship?